MCAPro2015/OpenMP_MCA_Project/README.md

 The MTAPI folder contains the MTAPI implementation that follows the MTAPI specification 1.0.

-The OpenMP-MTAPI RTL folder includes the work of mapping OpenMP onto MTAPI RTL by providing the stand-alone OpenMP-MTAPI Runtime Library.
+The OpenMP-MTAPI RTL folder includes mapping of OpenMP to MTAPI RTL developing the OpenMP-MTAPI Runtime Library.

-The libopenmp-OpenUH contains the work that map the OpenMP runtime library onto MCA APIs, within the OpenUH context.
+The libopenmp-OpenUH consists of mapping OpenMP runtime library onto MCA APIs, within the OpenUH compiler.

-The folder on 'Papers' consists of publications associated with this project.
+The folder on 'Papers' consists of publications on this project, so far.